 Port tuning of the fundamental

 At Saraz, we typically tune the fundamental and two different harmonics into our ports.
 The other harmonics are typically a third scale degree and a fifth scale degree of the port fundamental, which creates a chord.
 A common example of a Saraz port tuning is E5 fundamental with G5 and B5 harmonics.
 We tend to find generally great wave stability with the port harmonics, however the port fundamental can create significant problems.
 The wave form of the port fundamental seems to be a strange animal relative to any other frequency on a Handpan.
-If there is a note membrane fundamental with the same frequency anywhere on the instrument, it will tend to have horrible wave interference.
-For example, if the port is tuned with a D5 fundamental and there is a D5 note membrane fundamental any where on the instrument, the note membrane will have wave interference and an inherent wobble that is very noticeable.
+If there is a note membrane fundamental with the same frequency anywhere on the drum, it will tend to have horrible wave interference.
+For example, if the port is tuned with a D5 fundamental and there is a D5 note membrane fundamental anywhere on the drum, the note membrane will have wave interference and an inherent wobble that is very noticeable.

-Often, the port fundamental also influences other notes with a harmonic that is the same frequency.
+Often the port fundamental also influences other notes with a harmonic that is the same frequency.
 For example if there is an E5 port fundamental, it will often create a bit of wave interference and wobble on an E4 note with an E5 octave harmonic.
-This is often not noticed if the instrument is played in the lap because the player’s legs are muffling the port, however it becomes more noticeable when the instrument is played vertically or put in a stand where the port can freely resonate.
+This is often not noticed if the drum is played in the lap because the player’s legs are muffling the port, however it becomes more noticeable when the drum is played vertically or put in a stand where the port can freely resonate.
 At Saraz, we do not offer any bottom notes with harmonics that share the same frequency as the port fundamental because the wave interference tends to be much stronger than for notes on the top shell.
 We also often detune the port fundamental approximately 15 cents to decrease the amount of coupling between it and other notes with the same frequency.
-Some builders have avoided this dynamic by tuning a port fundamental lower than any note on the instrument.
-One example is to tune a D3 or Eb3 port fundamental on an instrument where the lowest note membrane is an F3.
+Some builders have avoided this dynamic by tuning a port fundamental lower than any note on the drum.
+One example is to tune a D3 or Eb3 port fundamental on an drum where the lowest note membrane is an F3.